 🏁 Our Verdict: The Best TFSA Strategy for 2026

 The TFSA is the single most important financial account available to Canadians.
 Tax-free growth, tax-free withdrawals, no impact on income-tested benefits — it’s a remarkably flexible tool.
-The only question is how to use it effectively.

 - For long-term retirement savings, open a Wealthsimple TFSA and choose a managed portfolio or buy a diversified ETF like XEQT or VEQT.
 Time in market is the most powerful driver of long-term returns.

-- Check your contribution room at CRA My Account before making any large contributions, especially if you’ve made withdrawals in the current calendar year.
+- Check your contribution room at CRA My Account before making any large contributions — especially if you’ve made withdrawals in the current calendar year.

-Open a TFSA with One of Our Top Picks
+🚀 Open a TFSA with One of Our Top Picks